chaw/r7rs-libs/README.md

 ## SRFIs

 A few SRFIs are implemented here.
 These fill gaps in those SRFIs provided by some implementations, mostly to use all of SLIB.
-Note that some of the SRFIs here are designed to work only with some implementations:
+You should only install those SRFIs which you need, and note that some of the SRFIs here are designed to work only with particular implementations:

 * srfi 27  for Kawa only: A wrapper around the JVM's Random class.
 * srfi 42  simply the reference implementation
 * srfi 63  SLIB's array.scm implemented as a srfi library

+## R7RS Implementations

+The libraries are currently tested on the following R7RS implementations.

+### Kawa

+A script is provided to compile all the files:

+    > sh build-kawa.sh

+These put all the class files into ./bin  (equivalent .bat files provided for windows).

+To make the libraries available for importing, add the ./bin directory to your CLASSPATH.
+Alternatively, package up the class files into a jar file:

+    cd bin
+    jar cf r7rs-libs.jar slib srfi

+then include the jar file on your classpath before launching kawa (e.g. in the kawa startup script: bin/kawa).

+### Larceny

+Add this directory to the search path when running programs, e.g.:

+    larceny -path .:~/r7rs-libs/ -r7rs -program examples/plot1.sps

+### Chibi

+Add this directory to the search path when running programs, e.g.:

+    chibi-scheme -I ~/r7rs-libs/ examples/plot1.sps

+### Cyclone

+Cyclone compiles scheme code to self-contained executables.
+It works with some of SLIB currently (there are limitations in number sizes, srfis etc).

+Cyclone requires the library files to be compiled before compiling the programs.

+e.g. to compile the examples/alist.sps program and run it:

+    cyclone slib/alist.sld
+    cyclone examples/alist.sps
+    examples/alist